 - Lard or Bacon Fat

 - Season and mix.
 I am a firm believer that less is more when it comes to burger recipes.
-I season my burgers with a few choice spices, add fat, and gently turn the meat to incorporate.
+I season my burgers with a few choice spices, add fat and acid, and gently turn the meat to incorporate.

 - Portion the venison.
 The less you handle venison meat, the better.
 It doesn’t have a high fat content and will get tough and chewy if mixed too much.
 I like to use a portion scoop to get even patty sizes.

 - Form the burger patties.
 To form the best deer burger I gently press down with my top hand while turning the patty with my bottom hand.
 When I get a circle that’s about 3.5 – 4 inches in diameter, I press an indentation in the center to avoid a venison burger that’s bloated and puffy in the center.

 - Get cookin’, good lookin’.
 This recipe can be made on the grill or in a fry pan, whatever you prefer!

 What temperature to cook venison burgers to?

 Deer are susceptible to a sickness known as Chronic Wasting Disease, or CWD.
 This is a vicious disease that will cause the infected animal to go through a dramatic weight loss (literally it will waste away) and experience other very unpleasant symptoms that we won’t discuss on a food blog.